cyrusimap/cyrus-imapd/docsrc/imap/developer/jmap.rst

 * **Remote mailboxes**

 * **Events**
-    * The JMAP event service hooks into notifications, but the JMAP event service is not implemented.
+    * Changes on mailbox entries trigger notifications.
+However, the JMAP event service is not implemented.